 Well, I guess that’s just about it!

-Thank you for taking time off and reading my content about the best martial art you can use for self-defense.
+Thank you for taking time off and reading my content about the what is the best martial art discipline for self-defense.